 - Warmer waters and climatic phase showed significant effects on the numbers of sharks with females favouring warm and males’ cooler waters.
 The findings of this study could contribute to bather safety programmes because the incorporation of environmental parameters into predictive models may help identify times and localities of higher risk to bathers and help mitigate human white shark interactions.

 - Significantly different habitat use and movement patterns between white sharks in Mossel Bay and Dyer Island.

 - Predator-prey relationship between white sharks and Cape fur seals.

 - Identification of individual sharks.

 - Sex-specific and individual preferences for hunting strategies in white sharks.
 White shark behaviour ultimately creates different pressures on other trophic levels which are of particular concern in a complex and vulnerable marine system such as Dyer Island.

 Our team were involved in the retrieval and dissection on site of five deceased white sharks.
 These deaths were attributed to orca predation which is the first confirmed account in South Africa.
 Again, this knowledge is critical in understanding what is happening with this species.
 All sharks we recognised from our extensive database, again highlighting how critical daily observation data is.
 Our onboard marine biologist is key to our operation.

-We feel sure that if the boats were not on the water every day monitoring them, that these incredible animals would be poached extensively.
-Research of the great white shark is key to their survival.
+We feel sure that if the boats were not on the water every day monitoring them, these incredible animals would be poached extensively.
+Research on the great white shark is key to their survival.
 If we understand the pressures on this species, we can help drive conservation decisions on a government level and the level of research supported through this industry is internationally and nationally recognised.